Special Topics relevant to Project Pages

 On my project pages reference is made to more general topics considered important in the context of the work described.
 To avoid repeating e.g. thoughts on solid tantalum capacitors, such comments are summarized under this heading "Restorer's Notes".

-This note describes the problems encountered in equipment using these components and indicates solutions.
+This note describes the problems and failures encountered in equipment using these components and indicates solutions.

 These notes describe the checks and measurements required when servicing or modifying radios that utilize series-parallel heater circuits for indirectly or directly heated tubes and dial lamps such as found e.g. in many military or aircraft radios or Collins or Heathkit ham gear.